 A simple and classic ice breaker game.
 Each employee shares three statements about themselves – two true, and one false.
 Then, everyone tries to guess which is the lie by asking questions.
 Try to find out as many details about the statements as possible and watch the speaker’s reactions closely.
 The whole point is to learn facts about your peers while inserting an element of mystery.

-This is one of the team icebreakers that helps the group learn about each other and gives both introverts and extroverts an equal chance to reveal themselves and discover others’ assumptions.
-It’s been done before, but if you’re looking for icebreaker games for work, this is one everyone is sure to know and understand with little preparation time.
+This team icebreaker helps the group learn about each other and gives both introverts and extroverts an equal chance to reveal themselves and discover others’ assumptions.
+It’s been done before, but if you’re looking for simple ice breaker games for work, this is one everyone is sure to know and requires zero prep from the facilitator.

 Create groups of 4-5 people, and let them discover what they have in common, along with interesting characteristics that are unique to a person in the group.
 This icebreaker promotes unity as it gets people to realize that they have more common ground with their peers than they first might realize.
-Good ice breaker games are great at bringing people together.
 As people become aware of their own unique characteristics, they can also help people feel empowered to offer the group something unique.

 The goal of this icebreaker game is to help the participants to get to know each other at the beginning of an event or to help identify their values during the later part of a training session.